 However, my focus on people felt at odds with the broader culture of the organisation.
 A focus on performance and results firmly drove values and behaviours.
 At times I felt the need to behave in ways which helped me to fit in.
 This led to inner conflict.

 Constantly searching for fulfilment, my predicament became heightened following the birth of my two boys.
 I found myself torn between the career woman I’d become and the kind of mum I wanted to be.
 The two seemed at odds, and so eventually I made a tough decision to leave the corporate world, exhausted and disillusioned.

 Looking back now I realise the values of the organisation conflicted with my own.
 This translated into personal choices and decisions that led to depression.
 I couldn’t reconcile being a good leader in this environment whilst being true to myself.

 I felt like an outsider needing to belong.
-I wanted to make a positive difference, but rarely felt valued.
-From this low point, I set out on quest to find and educate myself.
-I sensed from an early age that I was born with a purpose, but felt confused, unsure what life was calling me to do.
+I wanted to make a positive difference but rarely felt valued.
+From this low point, I set out on a quest to find and educate myself.
+I sensed from an early age that I was born with a purpose, but felt confused, unsure of what life was calling me to do.

 My challenging corporate life has led me to care deeply about the experiences people have at work.
 Compelled to discover new ways to lead, I came across methodologies that showed me another way.
 I now know it’s possible to put people at the centre of what we do and for organisations to remain profitable.
 Many leaders discover this truth when they pause to listen within and connect with their own sense of purpose.